Banyc/Chatter/README.md

 - "SocketBase.vb" - handling all logic of socket operations
 - "SocketClient.vb" - handling client initiation - inherited from "SocketBase.vb"
 - "SocketListener.vb" - handling server initiation - inherited from "SocketBase.vb"
-- "SocketManager.vb" - pending for releasing some code from "SocketBase.vb"
+- "SocketManager.vb" - a bridge between "SocketBase.vb" and other classes like `MainWindow` and `ChatBox`
 - "FlashWindow.vb" - shared class handling the flashing icon in task-bar

 Xaml